ShabaniLab/summer_qcamp/tracks/tr4_noise.md

 Finally the chapter 8 of
 [Quantum Computation and Quantum Information](http://mmrc.amss.cas.cn/tlb/201702/W020170224608149940643.pdf) covers in a more technical manner the different ways one can represent noise.
-It uses same terminology as Qiskit and may help clarify the Qiskit documentation.
+It uses the same terminology as Qiskit and may help clarify the Qiskit documentation.